Check which supplies of sport, physical recreation, and physical education services qualify for exemption from VAT.

 2.4 Reclaim the VAT you incur on non-business activities as input tax

-You may incur VAT on goods or services you will use wholly for the purpose of a non-business activity (see Notice 701/5 Clubs and associations).
+You may incur VAT on goods or services you will use wholly for the purpose of a non-business activity (see Clubs and associations’ VAT responsibilities (VAT Notice 701/5)).
 This VAT is not input tax and you cannot reclaim it.
 This is because such activities are outside the scope of VAT and you do not have to account for output VAT on them.

 If goods or services are bought partly for business and partly for non-business purposes you must apportion the VAT you incur to reflect the amount attributable to your business activities.
 This is the amount you can reclaim.

-For further information see Notice 700 The VAT Guide.
+For further information see VAT guide (VAT Notice 700).

 2.5 Reclaim the VAT you incur on business activities as input tax